-- These are accounts with relaxed KYC, with a minimum document requirement of self-attested address proof & photograph. - o Total credit should not exceed 1Lakh rupees in a year. - o Maximum balance should not exceed Rs.
-50,000/- at any time. - o Cash withdrawals & transfers must not exceed Rs.10, 000/- in a month. - Remittance from foreign account cannot be credited to this account without completing normal KYC formalities. - o Prepared by: Deepu Nair, Assistant Professor, Department of Commerce, KAHE - This account can be opened only at Core Banking Solution linked branches of banks or at such branches, where it is possible to manually monitor the fulfillments of the conditions.
+- o These are accounts with relaxed KYC, with a minimum document requirement of self-attested address proof & photograph. - o Total credit should not exceed 1Lakh rupees in a year. - o Maximum balance should not exceed Rs.
+50,000/- at any time. - o Cash withdrawals & transfers must not exceed Rs.10, 000/- in a month. - o Remittance from foreign account cannot be credited to this account without completing normal KYC formalities. - o Prepared by : Deepu Nair, Assistant Professor, Department of Commerce, KAHE - o This account can be opened only at Core Banking Solution linked branches of banks or at such branches, where it is possible to manually monitor the fulfillments of the conditions.

-2) REGULAR SAVINGS BANK ACCOUNT
+REGULAR SAVINGS BANK ACCOUNT

-- o Any resident individual- single accounts, two or more individuals in joint accounts, Associations, clubs etc., are eligible for this account. - Modest credit option available to the depositor. - o Two free cheque books will be issued per year. - o Internet banking facility will be provided without any charge. - o Balance enquiry, NEFT, Bill payment, Mobile recharge etc., are provided through mobile phones. - Students can open this account with zero balance by providing the required documents.
+- Any resident individual- single accounts, two or more individuals in joint accounts, Associations, clubs etc., are eligible for this account.
+Modest credit option available to the depositor. - o Two free cheque books will be issued per year.